Teen Volunteers Information

 Apply online using the general volunteer application for La Pintoresca Branch Library.

-The Astonishing Color of After — Teen Review
+- The Empire of Dreams — Teen Book Review

 Review by Jasmine Sov, 14 The Empire of Dreams By Rae Carson Precocious, magic-touched Red Sparkle Stone has been running all her life—from monsters, evil sorcerers, and the trauma that weighs her down.
 Now, she’s about to be adopted by the royal family, a sweet ending to the suffering she’s

 We’re pleased to announce the winners of the Dream Catcher Story Contest.
 Writers were challenged to tell us a story in 300 words or less that is inspired by dreams or capturing dreams.
 Special thanks to our judges: Natassia Mendez, Jesse Roth, Nick Smith, and Jasmine Sov.
 Here are the

 - “The Day and Night” by Hera Hovsepian

 Dream Catcher Story Contest 1st place (Category 2: grades 6-8) “The Day and Night” by Hera Hovsepian Age 13, Grade 8 At nights, when I sleep, I break the boundaries of my brain, which I wouldn’t when I’m awake.
 My brain stops trying.
 It becomes raw.
 Real.